marionebl/jaketrent-blog/content/post/xquery-browser-language-detection.md

   - "marklogic"
   - "xquery"
 description: If you've created an internationalized website lately, you've probably implemented some sort of language chooser widget in your site ui to allow your users
-keywords: browser, http, marklogic, xquery
+metaKeywords: browser, http, marklogic, xquery
 published: true
 ---